-A Contractor Purchasing System Review (CPSR), commonly referred to by some as a “CPSR Audit” or a “CPSR Review“, is the Government’s evaluation of the effectiveness with which the contractor complies with certain public law, regulations and contract requirements in their policies, procedures and procurement and subcontracting activities.
+The Contractor Purchasing System Review (CPSR) meaning, commonly referred to by some as a “CPSR Audit” or a “CPSR Review“, is the Government’s evaluation of the effectiveness with which the contractor complies with certain public law, regulations and contract requirements in their policies, procedures and procurement and subcontracting activities.
 Because the CPSR is ultimately an evaluation of the adequacy of the policies, procedures and practices reviewed, a successful CPSR experience and outcome is never a forgone conclusion.
 This is where Capital Edge comes in – our CPSR services are performed by a group of CPSR compliance subject matter experts (SME) committed to helping you prepare for, go through, and recover from your next CPSR.
-Our personnel are directly aligned with your objective – securing an approved purchasing system and maintaining CPSR compliance.
+Our personnel are directly aligned with your objective – securing an approved purchasing system, a CPSR certification and maintaining CPSR compliance.

 Our ability to provide customer satisfaction in an ever-changing regulatory environment and unstable CPSR-centric landscape can largely be attributed to one single factor – our people.
 Capital Edge is unique in the market in that our solution includes former DCMA CPSR Group personnel, DCMA administrative contracting officers, Government procuring contracting officers and procurement experts who were previously responsible for CPSR compliance while working for major industry players serving DoD, the Intelligence Community and civilian agencies.

 This blend of fully dedicated CPSR experts and their collective experiences ensure the critical perspectives – the Government reviewer, system approval authority and the Federal procurement practitioner – are available for the benefit of our clients.

 The DCMA CPSR Group's Mission